contentful/forma-36/README.md

 To add another package create a new directory in the packages folder.
 Make sure that the package name is prefixed with forma-36 (e.g. forma-36-css-utilities).
 Since we are using Lerna all package scripts are available from the root by running lerna run {script_name}

-## Font Usage

-Forma 36 was designed to use ‘Avenir Next’ as primary font family.
-If a package is used in the context of app.contentful.com (e.g UI extensions) this font will be provided.
-We encourage licensing ‘Avenir Next’ when a package is used outside of Contentful related contexts.

 ## Commits & Releases

 Use `yarn commit`.
 This uses the [Commitzen](https://github.com/commitizen/cz-cli) CLI to create a conventional commit message based on your changes.
 CI is setup to release all new commits on the master branch.